atokos/pes-2018-labs/README.md

 # pes-2018-labs

-Exercises for the course Programming embedded systems
+Exercises for the Programming Embedded Systems course 2018.